elabftw/elabdoc/doc/user-guide.rst

 Arithmetic operations
 """""""""""""""""""""

-You can use the ``SUM`` function for basic arithmetic operations such as addition, subtraction, and multiplication, as well as simple inline operators directly in cells.
+You can use the ``SUM`` function for addition, and simple inline operators for subtraction, multiplication, and division directly in cells.

 For example::